kingsman142/courses-website/README.md

-# Courses Website
+# Job Explore Website

 This repo is for my courses website project utilizing MySQL, PHP, HTML, and JavaScript.
+Career website that will help career seekers search for skills they find and matching jobs.

 Website can be found at: http://www.jobexplore.rf.gd/